alpha-yadav/DSA/readme.md

 Remember to choose the most appropriate method based on the characteristics of your tree and the constraints of your application.
 The recursive approach is often the easiest to understand and implement for rooted binary trees, while the iterative approach with parent pointers can offer better performance in some cases.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information about what to graph before I can create a graph for you.
+For example, tell me:

+* **The type of graph:**  Line graph, bar graph, scatter plot, pie chart, etc.
+* **The data:**  A list of x and y values, or a table, or an equation.
+* **Labels for the axes:** What the x and y axes represent.
+* **Title for the graph:**  A brief description of what the graph shows.

+Once I have this information, I can help you create the graph.